spatialdatasciencegroup/WeaklyRegistrationError/README.md

 ### Step 01: Parse Raw Data
 In a terminal-activated script, the user will parse the raw data (from dropbox) into model-ready tensors.

+### Step 02: Test Baseline Model
+In another notebook, the user can test the UNet model with their prepared tensors for one training iteration.

+### Step 03: Test EM Pipeline
+The final step is a user-ready EM pipeline, where they can run the system step-by-step or with a fixed number of steps in a loop.

+### Step 04: View Results
+Output will be held in results folder, the path of which determined by `RESULTS_DIR` in `config.py`.

+### Documentation
+Need to create some sort of requirements file for conda and pip.